hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 Use `isInteractive` when nesting interactive content in the toggle.
 This lets users using assistive technology, access and interact with the nested element.

+When using this property, it should be applied to all items.
+Avoid mixing with default containers.

+!!!
+Warning

-- Use this variant only when you need to put interactive elements such as a button or a link within the toggle area.
+Use this variant only when you need to put interactive elements such as a button or a link within the toggle area.
 Avoid placing complex elements that may compromise the usability and accessibility of the component.

-- When using this property, it should be applied to all items.
-Avoid mixing with default containers.
+!!!

 ![Example of toggle content](/assets/components/accordion/toggle-content-interactive.png =800x*)